Gustavonn07/Gustavonn07/README.md

   <tr>
     <td>

-- 👨🏽‍💻 I’m a Digital Systems and Media student at UFC, Ceará
+- 👨🏽‍💻 I’m a Digital Systems and Media student at UFC, Brasil (CE)

 - 🌱 I’m currently studying at Digital College to become a Fullstack developer